Herricks, New York

 Herricks is a hamlet and census-designated place (CDP) in the southern part of the Town of North Hempstead in Nassau County, on Long Island, in New York, United States.
 The population was 4,398 at the time of the 2020 census.

 History

 The community is named for Herricks Path – a path which existed and ran through the area as early as 1659.

 The school in Herricks was established in 1813, making it one of the oldest in Nassau County.
 This school, too, was named for Herricks Path.

 By 1898, the Herricks School was one of Queens County's last single-room schools and, subsequently, the school would be one of the last in Nassau County, following Nassau County's split from Queens County in 1899.

+In 1929, the Town of North Hempstead proposed constructing a municipal incinerator near Herricks Pond.
+The proposal drew organized opposition from residents and neighboring villages, and the Town Board abandoned the plan in March 1930.